 The Committee also realized that the pediatric donor sequence in the original proposal may negatively impact some pediatric patients, despite the Committee's intention to leave pediatric donor allocation largely unchanged.
 The goal of the original proposal was to minimize the impact, or provide a positive impact, on allocation of donor hearts to children.
 The primary mechanism for doing so was to equate status 1A pediatric candidates with status 1 adult candidates, status 1B pediatric candidates with status 3 adult candidates, and status 2 pediatric candidates with status 6 adult candidates.
-Consistent with current allocation policy, offers from pediatric heart donors would be made to pediatric candidates ahead of adult candidates in the same geographic range would be grouped together for offers from adult heart donors.
-Because new status 1 adult candidates are the subset of current status 1A adult candidates with highest waitlist mortality, and new status 3 adult candidates are the subset of current status 1A adult candidates with highest waitlist mortality of both adult and pediatric donor hearts to pediatric candidates at both status 1A and 1B.
+Consistent with current allocation policy, offers from pediatric heart donors would be made to pediatric candidates ahead of adult recipients at the equivalent status and in the same geographic range, while equivalent pediatric and adult candidates in the same geographic range would be grouped together for offers from adult heart donors.
+Because new status 1 adult candidates are the subset of current status 1A adult candidates with highest waitlist mortality, and new status 3 adult candidates are the subset of current status 1A adult candidates with the lowest waitlist mortality, the Committee believed this scheme would benefit pediatric candidates and increase the availability of both adult and pediatric donor hearts to pediatric candidates at both status 1A and 1B.

 Despite these intentions, there was significant public comment received regarding the potential for a negative impact on allocation to children, particularly in light of recent changes to pediatric allocation policy.
-Under new pediatric heart allocation policy, pediatric status 1B candidates are expected to rise in number, while fewer candidates will qualify for pediatric recipients resulted in earlier and therefore more beneficial allocation to pediatric candidates, allocation to pediatric status 1B candidates in Zone A would be negatively impacted, with allocation occurring to the following groups first: adult status 1 or 2 candidates in the donor's DSA, Zone A, or Zone B, and adult status 3 and 4 in the donor's DSA.
+Under new pediatric heart allocation policy, pediatric status 1B candidates are expected to rise in number, while fewer candidates will qualify for pediatric status 1A.
+Unfortunately, under the original proposed policy, while most of the impact on pediatric recipients resulted in earlier and therefore more beneficial allocation to pediatric candidates, allocation to pediatric status 1B candidates in Zone A would be negatively impacted, with allocation occurring to the following groups first: adult status 1 or 2 candidates in the donor's DSA, Zone A, or Zone B, and adult status 3 and 4 in the donor's DSA.
 While the allocation to adult status 1 or 2 is not expected to have a large impact due to the small number of candidates in those statuses, there is expected to be a large number of adult status 4 candidates, potentially significantly impacting allocation to 1B pediatric recipients in Zone A.